humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-24-mozilla-javascript-extension-count.md

 This type of construct is helpful in identifying objects that have instance members versus those that are made up solely of inherited members.
 JSON serialization, for example, relies heavily on the existence of instance members.

-The `__count__` property doesn&#8217;t really do much in the world of JavaScript, but it does provide more feedback as to what is going on behind-the-scenes.
-This extension hasn&#8217;t been picked up by non-Mozilla browsers, so it&#8217;s use isn&#8217;t recommended for cross-browser development.
+The `__count__` property doesn't really do much in the world of JavaScript, but it does provide more feedback as to what is going on behind-the-scenes.
+This extension hasn't been picked up by non-Mozilla browsers, so it's use isn't recommended for cross-browser development.